gamerino/benchmarkingDiffExprAndSpl/SoftwareCodes/HOWTO.md

        * REPLICATION_N/

 The pipeline explained above allows the generation of one replication (*J*) of one scenario (*I*) thus, we recommended storing their results in the corresponding directory *SIM_I/REPLICATION_J*.

+For the analysis of real data, the step 4, 5 and 6 should be ommited.